Chronosymbolic/Chronosymbolic-Learning/README.md

     - Adjust timeout using `-t TIMEOUT`, only effective in directory mode

-    - Specify the result summary log file using `-o FILE_NAME`; Export an additional result summary CSV `FILE_NAME_prefix.csv` (with success and timing statistics) using `-a`; The summary is only available when running multiple instances (directory mode or file list mode)
+    - Specify the result summary log file using `-o FILE_NAME`; Export an additional result summary CSV `FILE_NAME_prefix.csv` (with success and timing statistics, and `is_correct` column shows the satisfiability of the CHC system if solved) using `-a`; The summary is only available when running multiple instances (directory mode or file list mode)

     - Start solving from the file index `K` in the folder `-s K` (`K` is the index starting from zero)